 There are certain artists whose impact on culture is incalculable: the true visionaries, who pick up a brush, pen, or drum machine and unlock entirely new avenues of expression, moving the horizon like a goalpost.
-While many hands have worked to mold electronic music into the array of shapes it takes today, few have left such an indelible mark on the genre’s proliferation that continue to defy categorization, time, or place as Carl Craig.
+While many hands have worked to mold electronic music into the array of shapes it takes today, few have left such an indelible mark on the genre’s proliferation that continues to defy categorization, time, or place as Carl Craig.
 Whether by elevating the already stratospheric sounds of Detroit’s techno originators, to laying the foundations for UK jungle and drum & bass music, to expanding our collective conception of raves and rave culture, Carl’s impact can be felt in every corner of the techno zeitgeist.

 Emerging in the Detroit scene of the late 1980’s, Carl quickly became known for his visionary DJ sets and innovative productions featuring a broader palette of sounds previously unheard on the dancefloor.
 After founding Planet E Communications in 1991, Carl began a tireless release schedule across numerous monikers -- Innerzone Orchestra, 69, and Paperclip People to name a few -- while also working to incubate new artists interested in expanding the Detroit sound.
 Landmark albums such as Landcruising and More Songs About Food and Revolutionary Art still standout among a crowded field as towering examples of what techno can aspire to be.